AI Photo Analysis vs Manual Inspection

 Where AI analysis is stronger

 That speed matters when you are documenting multiple scenes, comparing similar photos, or trying to produce a usable first-pass record before the context disappears.
+In Probe, the web platform turns that first read into a visual evidence report with narrative, deductions, confidence, overlays, and case history.

 Where manual inspection is stronger

 Manual inspection is also essential when a conclusion has high stakes and deserves a slower chain of reasoning.
+If the output could affect safety, payment, liability, discipline, insurance, or a formal dispute, the report should be treated as a starting point for review rather than the final answer.

 Why consistency matters

 One practical advantage of AI is repeatability.
 Probe will review each image using the same basic frame of reference, which helps when you need a stable process across many scenes.
+That consistency is useful for property walkthroughs, delivery documentation, maintenance records, and recurring visual checks.

 That does not make it infallible, but it does make it easier to compare results and spot where the evidence itself changes from photo to photo.
+A stable process can reveal whether the scene changed, whether the capture quality changed, or whether the interpretation needs more context.

 The best workflow is usually both